Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/run-the-flow.md

 # Run the Flow

 You can run a flow and test it to see how it works.
-Once you click the Run, a debug log opens and context variable data are generated.
+Once you click the Run, a debug log opens and a context object is generated.
 Every node in the flow has a context temporary storage where you can view what is the context object at each node level.

 The output shows the start, end, elapsed time taken to run the flow, and if any unresolved issues are displayed.